kevinadhiguna/countdown/README.md

 # Countdown

-Countdown is a website that shows days, hours, minutes, and seconds remaining until the end of 2023.
+Countdown is a website that shows days, hours, minutes, and seconds remaining until the end of this year.

 <br />